Bita Ghezelayagh

 Artist Biography

 Bita Ghezelayagh (b.
-1966, Florence) lives and works between Tehran, Iran and London, UK.
+1966, Florence, Italy) lives and works between Tehran and London

 Useful Links